AlphaByte-RedTeam/AlphaByte-RedTeam/README.md

 ```
 You can call me Andrew.
-Currently I'm a Computer Science student in Bunda Mulia University base on Jakarta, Indonesia.
+I'm a Computer Science student at Bunda Mulia University based in Jakarta, Indonesia.
-I love learning new things and do something new.
+I love learning new things and doing something new.
-My domain of interest is Business, AI, Cyber Security, and Software Engineering.
+My domain interests are Business, AI, Cyber Security, and Software Engineering.
-I like tinkering with technology since I was 11 y.o.
+I have liked tinkering with technology since I was 11 y.o.
-My hope is to build my own business that helps revolutionize the world using Robots and Artificial Intelligence.
+My hope is to build my own business that helps revolutionize the world using my skills and knowledge.
-If you want to reach me out, you can reach me via Email, LinkedIn or Instagram.
+You can reach me via Email, LinkedIn, or Instagram.

 Email: andrew.avv03@gmail.com
 LinkedIn: Andrew Virya Victorio